January 2015 North American blizzard: Pennsylvania, New Jersey, New York

-New York

 In a statement on January 25, New York Governor Andrew Cuomo urged residents to take their necessary safety precautions and prepare for the possibility of disrupted commute on Monday and Tuesday.
 The Metropolitan Transportation Authority deployed extra crews, salting trucks, and chained tires.
 Delta Air Lines promised full refunds for flights significantly delayed.
 The State Emergency Operations Center in Albany was expected to be staffed beginning early on January 26 to coordinate with all affected counties.
 At least 1,806 plows and 126,000 tons of salt were expected to be divided across the region, and the National Guard was expected to deploy more than six dozen personnel and 20 vehicles throughout the region.
 New York State Police were expected to bring in additional personnel, as well as supply at least 50 4x4 vehicles, 8 all-terrain vehicles, and 8 snowmobiles.
 At its major transportation facilities, the Port Authority of New York and New Jersey readied more than 200 piece of snow equipment at its airports, more than 60 pieces of snow equipment for its bridges and tunnels, hundreds of thousands of gallons of liquid anti-icer chemicals and thousands of tons of solid de-icers, plow-equipped trains, liquid snow-melting agent trains, and a "jet engine" plow.
-The New York State Thruway Authority activated its emergency operations ahead of the winter storm and is expected to supply 338 snowplows, 18 snowblowers, 55 front-end loaders, and approximately 126,000 tons of salt.
+The New York State Thruway Authority activated its emergency operations ahead of the winter storm and was expected to supply 338 snowplows, 18 snowblowers, 55 front-end loaders, and approximately 126,000 tons of salt.
 The New York State Department of Transportation also activated its emergency operations, mobilizing 162 snow plows and nearly 338 operators to Long Island and the Hudson Valley, totaling to approximately 600 plows and 1,300 operators and supervisors across downstate New York.
 A total of 1,444 snow plows and 3,629 operators and supervisors would be available statewide.
 New York City Mayor Bill de Blasio warned of 2 to 3 ft of snow, and said, "Prepare for something worse than we have seen before."
 De Blasio ordered all vehicles off the streets by 11 pm on January 26, and declared that, with the exception of emergency and government vehicles, anyone driving in New York City after 11 pm on January 26 would be fined.
 Services on the New York City Subway, Long Island Rail Road, Metro-North Railroad, and Amtrak were also suspended.